Last Updated on August 2, 2022

 It’s also anti-inflammatory great for reducing redness!
 Basically, if you don’t have perfect skin – matcha can help you in some way!
 If you have perfect skin, keep it that way by using matcha.

 Matcha can be filled in bulk on either the spice or tea aisle.
+It’s the perfect ingredient to add to this homemade face mask for glowing skin!

 I buy raw honey in glass jars, but I can also get it filled at Rainbow Grocery.

-It fights acne, is anti-aging, a super moisturizer, and heals burns.
+It fights acne, is anti-aging, is a super moisturizer, and heals burns.
 I talk in depth about aloe in the two posts linked above if you’d like further reading.

 hydrating matcha green tea face mask: